Aquarius58/siril-seestar-stack/README.md

 - Creates stack groups by duration, by frame count, or `ALL`.
 - Writes photometry-oriented FITS timing metadata.
 - Confirms before clearing existing result folders.

+## Limitations

+This script does not perform complete photometric measurement.

+A separate companion tool for full differential variable-star photometry is already under development and is expected to be released in September 2026.
+It will be maintained in its own repository.

 ## Requirements